BeTomorrow/ReImproveJS/README.md

 const agentConfig = {
     model: model,                          // Our model corresponding to the agent
+    agentConfig: {
         memorySize: 5000,                      // The size of the agent's memory (Q-Learning)
         batchSize: 128,                        // How many tensors will be given to the network when fit
-    temporalWindow: temporalWindow         // The temporal window giving previous inputs & actions };
+        temporalWindow: temporalWindow         // The temporal window giving previous inputs & actions }
+};

 const academy = new ReImprove.Academy();    // First we need an academy to host everything